binarykitchen/videomail-client/README.md

 ## Prototype (examples)

-To run the prototype full of examples in your browser with Gulp, just do:
+To run the prototype full of examples in your browser, just do:

 1. `npm install`
 2. `npm run watch` to ignite a static server and